Veiled Prophet Parade and Ball

-The Veiled Prophet Parade and Ball was a yearly civic celebration in St. Louis, Missouri, over which a mythical figure called the Veiled Prophet presided.
-The first events were in 1878.
+The Veiled Prophet Parade and Ball was a yearly ceremony in St. Louis, Missouri, over which a mythical figure called the Veiled Prophet presided.
+The first events were in 1878 and were organized and funded by the Veiled Prophet Organization, an all-male anonymous society founded in 1878 by a highly select group of the city’s business and governmental leaders.

-Overview
+Introduction

-The parade and ball were organized and funded by the Veiled Prophet Organization, an all-male, secret society founded in 1878 by prominent St. Louisans.
+The parade and ball were organized and funded by the Veiled Prophet Organization, an all-male, anonymous society founded in 1878 by prominent St. Louisans, a highly select group culled from the area's business, civic and governmental leaders.
+The organization chooses a member to be a Veiled Prophet who conducts meetings and oversees activities.

-The organization chooses one member to be a Veiled Prophet who conducts meetings and oversees activities but not necessarily for one year, spokesman Allyn Glaub said in 1991.
-They were a highly select group culled from the area's business, civic and governmental leaders, "the people who run St. Louis and St. Louis County."
-At that time the organization was racially mixed.